 The Packaged Ice Demand

 It is estimated that the average American purchases between four and eight bags of packaged ice per year and eighty percent of that is bought between Memorial Day and Labor Day.
 This seasonality represents its own challenge to the packaged ice industry in terms of both increased production at certain times and also increased storage capacity for already developed product.
 The ability to keep up with consumer demand and also to store product during lower demand times can be a huge benefit and way that a company can remain viable in a competitive marketplace.

 Packaged Ice Solutions To Meet Standards

 Today’s packaged ice companies are like many others in that they are tasked with both meeting government regulations as well as with operating an efficient and profitable business at the same time.
 The right ice storage and delivery systems can make all the difference in a company’s ability to meet both of these goals.
 It is imperative that packaged ice manufacturers have the proper machinery and technology to power and execute the development, packaging and storage of their product.
 Without this, it is not possible to both maintain all regulatory standards and reach maximum business operating efficiency.
 Today’s business marketplace is too competitive to not strive for both of these—businesses that fall down on one or the other are likely to not be in business long.

-Fortunately there are great options from many vendors, such as SEMCO, that offer the latest in ice packaging products including both storage and delivery systems.
+Fortunately there are great options from many vendors, such as SEMCO/SEMCOLD LLC, that offers the latest in ice packaging products including both storage and delivery systems.
 There are different materials or features that are designed to meet the requirements of different sizes of operations and facilities.
 Maintaining profitability is possible with machines that accurately produce the right product and bag the proper amount in the most efficient manner possible.
 Storage and other supply chain components are also available.